themohit1/Haste/README.md

-# Haste – Secure Peer-to-Peer File Sharing
+# Haste – Peer-to-Peer File Sharing

 **Haste** is a minimal and secure peer-to-peer file sharing application built using **Node.js**, **Socket.IO**, **PeerJS**, and **Express**.
 Files are shared directly between peers without uploading them to a server, ensuring privacy and efficiency.